Mattress Cleaning Guide

 Removing Stains from Mattresses Naturally

-If you have stains set in, try this simple concoction to lift lighter urine, dirt, and blood stains out of your mattress.
+If you have set-in stains, try this simple concoction to lift lighter urine, dirt, and blood stains from your mattress.

-To remove dirt and lighter stains, just work a small amount of the solution gently into the fabric of your mattress and allow it to air dry, blotting the area dry with a dry white rag to scrape off any residue.
+To remove dirt and lighter stains, gently work a small amount of the solution into the fabric of your mattress, then allow it to air dry, blotting the area dry with a white, dry rag to remove any residue.

-Alternatively, vinegar and baking soda may work, as well as borax or an eco-friendly all-purpose cleaner, like Good Life Solutions Stain and Odor Remover.
+Alternatively, vinegar and baking soda may work, as may borax or an eco-friendly all-purpose cleaner like Good Life Solutions Stain and Odor Remover.

 Of course, be sure to test your DIY stain removal on a small area first.
-With natural fibers at play, it's possible that your natural stain remover will whiten the affected area more than intended, leaving you with a bleached spot.
+With natural fibers at play, your natural stain remover may whiten the affected area more than intended, leaving a bleached spot.
 So start with a mild mix and proceed slowly.

 Human and Pet Urine

-When young kids are going to be using any mattress, it's a good idea to have a protective barrier.
+When young kids are going to use a mattress, it's a good idea to have a protective barrier.
 We prefer those made with natural materials, like the Avocado Organic Cotton Mattress Pad Protector or Avocado Organic Waterproof Mattress Protector.
-If you find yourself without one and with a child who wet the bed, clean it up right away.
-The longer urine remains on any mattress, the harder the stain and odor will be to get out.
+If you find yourself without one and with a child who has wet the bed, clean it up right away.
+The longer urine remains on a mattress, the harder the stain and odor will be to remove.

-To get urine out of a mattress, you’ll need a good enzymatic cleaner.
-Most enzymatic cleaners are used for stains and spots that pets or humans make.
-This is the only thing that will break down the odor-causing uric acid and truly get your mattress clean.
+To remove urine from a mattress, you’ll need a good enzymatic cleaner.
+Most enzymatic cleaners are used for stains and spots left by pets or humans.
+This is the only thing that will break down odor-causing uric acid and truly clean your mattress.
 You can make your own with a recipe like this from fresh citrus peels.

 Here’s what to do if someone pees the bed: